toopher/toopher-java/README.md

 Pairing pairing = api.pair("username@yourservice.com")

 // Step 2 - Authenticate a log in
-// With pairingId
-AuthenticationRequest auth = api.authenticate(pairing.id, "my computer");
+// With pairingId and terminal name AuthenticationRequest auth = api.authenticate(pairing.id, "my computer");
-// With username
-AuthenticationRequest auth = api.authenticate("username", "requesterSpecifiedId")
+// With username and requester specified Id AuthenticationRequest auth = api.authenticate("username", "requesterSpecifiedId")

 // Once they've responded you can then check the status